-Other than as described in the next paragraph there is no pending litigation or proceeding involving any of our directors, officers, employees or agents in which indemnification will be required or permitted.
+There is no pending litigation or proceeding involving any of our directors, officers, employees or agents in which indemnification will be required or permitted.
 We are not aware of any threatened litigation or proceeding that may result in a claim for such indemnification.